MarlonJerold/api-clinica/README.md

 UpdatePatientRecord | Once the request is made, the data registered as a response will be shown to the customer.
 FilterMedicalSpecialist | Once the request is made, the data registered as a response will be shown to the customer.

-In the future, access will be updated for any user to have access to the api.
+Once the authentication is created, however, the refresh token authentication type will be implemented.